GreptimeTeam/docs/docs/user-guide/table-management.md

 #### Creating a table in other database

-GreptimeDB doesn's support `USE [DATABASE]` statement right now, so we must use `[database].[table]` as the table name to create or manipulate a table in other database:
+GreptimeDB doesn't support `USE [DATABASE]` statement right now, so you must use `[database].[table]` as the table name to create or manipulate a table in other databases:

 ```sql
 CREATE TABLE test.monitor (